Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 It’s only a reflection of how they feel about themselves.

-Stop dwelling over their thoughts — get over what Harv calls “the attention addiction” — and start living your ultimate life!
+Get over what Harv calls “the attention addiction” and start living your ultimate life!

-As humans, fitting in, having people care about us and wanting to share space with us is a natural need we fulfill to stimulate a sense of belonging as it produces health and happiness.
+As humans, fitting in, having people care about us, and wanting to share space with us is a natural need we require to be fulfilled to stimulate a sense of belonging as it produces health and happiness.

 But when our focus is too heavily invested in the opinions of others, it can easily disable us from taking action towards our desires and beliefs.

-Whether you're addicted to women's attention, or part of the drama seekers club because you're unhappily married, the root of the problem remains the same.
+Whether you're addicted to women's attention, or if you're part of the 'drama seekers club' because you're unhappily married, the root of the problem remains the same.

 If you’re always looking for someone else’s approval, you probably lack self-approval.